 Get the responsible vice president or dean’s written approval.
-Complete this form and submit it to your department head/chair.
-If your department head/chair supports the request, he or she must forward the forms to the appropriate vice president or dean for approval.
+Complete this Highly Sensitive Data Storage Request form (approvalform.doc) and submit it to your department head/chair.
+If your department head/chair supports the request, he or she must forward the form to the appropriate vice president or dean for approval.

 Both while waiting for approval and after receiving approval, the highly sensitive data must be protected

 Encrypt the device or media.

 Follow strict security requirements to protect the device or media

 Individuals who are denied approval to store highly sensitive data must securely delete the data from their mobile device(s) and/or electronic media.